The nekRS Input Files

 documentation [1]

-file contains both simulation parameters (now covered by the .par
+The .rea file contains both simulation parameters (now covered by the .par file) as well

 Mesh File (.re2)